Elective Offerings

 Orchestra 1 - 100550: Orchestra is the string instrument section of the music program at Meadowbrook.
 It consists of violin, viola, cello and string bass.
 This is a year-long elective which meets daily.
 Orchestra 1 is for students who have one year of string experience or who are new to playing a string instrument.
 Students play a variety of string music ranging from pop to classical, movie themes and more.
 There will be at least 2 evening concerts.
 School cellos and basses are available to use at school.
 No prior experience necessary Video

-Spanish Workshop MS (Spanish for Spanish Speakers) - 102102: This class is a 3-year commitment that is taught exclusively in Spanish and designed for students from an immersion program and for native speakers.
+Spanish for Spanish Speakers - 102103: This class is a 3-year commitment that is taught exclusively in Spanish and designed for students from an immersion program and for native speakers.
 This class will strengthen students’ Spanish language skills of listening, speaking, reading, and writing by building on their previous knowledge to expand their vocabulary, strengthen their command of grammar, and achieve more confidence and fluency in speaking and writing while learning about the diversity of the Hispanic cultures.
 The skills acquired in this course will help reinforce students’ bilingual abilities, cultural competence and prepare them for an advanced high school Spanish program.
 Students will be assessed prior to class placement.

-6th Grade PE 2 (Team Sports) - 100014: Students will participate in field sports, court sports, and net sports throughout the school year.
+Team Sports (6th Gr Phys Ed) - 100014: Students will participate in field sports, court sports, and net sports throughout the school year.
 There is an emphasis on team building and competitive play.
+This is a PE elective in addition to the required PE class.

 Grade 7: